deanblackborough/godot-platformer/README.md

 - Debug panel to show states and other details

 ## Next
-- Basic enemies, standing and then patrolling
+- Basic enemies, standing and the state machine
 - Combat, hit and hurt boxes, accurate collisions for swings
 - much more.